Noxious thick smoke hung over the room. Three old friends sat in the midwestern bar, shooting the bull and discussing the meaning of life.

 “The witch.
 Now that’s scary.
 She looks just like a girl I dated in high school,” said Randall, the shortest of the three said.
 Randall was an artist.

 “You guys are wimps.
 It’s the tornado.
-That scared t_1491367_bar_v_smokey300dhe living crud out of me when I was a kid, ” scoffed Bill.
+That scared the living crud out of me when I was a kid, ” scoffed Bill.
 Bill worked as a trader and sold Amway on the side.

 “It’s a freakin’ sock.
 You’re scared of a sock.
 The monkeys are scariest by far.
 How can’t you be scared of the monkeys?”
 Nick pleaded his case.